 The project financing instruments envisaged in this line are partially repayable loans, subject to the maximum amount of 75% of the total budget of the approved project (the company must finance at least 25% of the project budget with equity or external financing free of any type of public aid).
 The repayable tranche of the loan will be 10% (in the case of funds from the CDTI) or between 15% and 25% (in the case of funds from ERDF), calculated based on a maximum of 75% of the approved budget.
-A fixed interest rate equal to one-year Euribor + 1% will apply to these loans and they will be repaid within a 9-year term, with a one-year grace period from the conclusion of the project.
+A fixed interest rate equal to one-year Euribor + 0.75% will apply to these loans and they will be repaid within a nine-year term, with a one-year grace period from the conclusion of the project.

 In these projects, the acquisition of new fixed assets entailing an innovation and improvement in capacities at the company that carries out the project, the costs of investing in tangible assets (property, plant and equipment) and intangible assets (patents, licenses, technical knowledge or other intellectual property rights) will be considered eligible expenses, among others.
 In the case of large companies, the costs of intangible assets can only be financed up to the limit of 50% of the total of the project's eligible investment costs for the initial investment.
+For both SMEs and large companies, eligible costs must be three times higher than the book value of the reused assets.